Rohit-Agarwal-Khitchdee/EngagementManager/README.md

     PgDn to void load_intents() {...}
     Open it.
 This is where the intent handlers are loaded.
 Close it.

-   - Now we'll peep inside some of these activity-context handler behavior implementation fns.
+   - Now we'll peep inside some of these activity-handler behavior implementation fns.
     Scroll up to pSrcEdr->init() and goto src_edr_map.
     Open 7456.
     Here src_edr_map is detecting the intent SEI_UPDATE_CARET and dispatching it.